 Texas vs. NC State odds, prediction, time: 2026 First Four picks from proven model

-SportsLine's model simulated North Carolina State Wolfpack vs. Texas Longhorns N.C.
-State Wolfpack and revealed its First Four 2026 picks for Tuesday
+SportsLine's model simulated North Carolina State Wolfpack vs. Texas Longhorns and revealed its First Four 2026 picks for Tuesday

 The Texas Longhorns battle the North Carolina State Wolfpack in a 2026 First Four matchup on Tuesday night.
 The winner will be the 11th seed and will face sixth-seeded BYU on Thursday.
 Texas is coming off a 76-66 loss to the Ole Miss Rebels in the SEC Tournament on Wednesday, while NC State dropped an 81-74 decision to Virginia on Thursday in the ACC Tournament.
 The Longhorns (18-14), who finished in 10th place in the SEC, have lost five of their last six games.
 The Wolfpack (20-13), who tied for seventh in the ACC, have lost five of six.

 Tipoff from UD Arena in Dayton, Ohio, is set for 9:15 p.m.
 ET.
-Texas leads the all-time series 4-2, including a 102-97 win on Nov.
-26. Texas is a 1.5-point favorite in the latest Texas vs. NC State odds, while the over/under for total points scored is 158.5.
+After opening as a slight underdog, NC State is now a 1.5-point favorite in the latest Texas vs. NC State odds, while the over/under for total points scored is 158.5.
 Before making any NC State vs. Texas picks, check out the men's college basketball predictions and betting advice from the SportsLine Projection Model.

 The SportsLine Projection Model simulates every college basketball game 10,000 times.
 It entered the tournament on a sizzling 11-1 run on its top-rated over/under college basketball picks dating back to last season, and is on a 28-22 run on top-rated CBB side picks.
 Anyone following its college basketball betting advice at sportsbooks and on betting apps could have seen strong returns.